hyperledger/fabric/docs/source/chaincode4ade.rst

 library extension APIs can be used within chaincode to retrieve this submitter information to make such access control decisions.

-See the `client identity (CID) library documentation <https://github.com/hyperledger/fabric-chaincode-go/blob/{BRANCH}/pkg/cid/README.md>`_ for more details.

-To add the client identity shim extension to your chaincode as a dependency, see :ref:`vendoring`.

 .. _vendoring: